hshhahn/hshhahn.github.io/_projects/2_project.md

 related_publications: false
 ---

-In this project, We attempted to investigate the cause of the OceanGate Titan Accident through an ANSYS simulation.
+In this project, we attempt to investigate the cause of the OceanGate Titan Accident through an ANSYS simulation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">